kbnozomi/kbnozomi.github.io/Projects/Frontend_Mentor/qr-code-component-main/README.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com) - This helped me with getting the basics of html and css.
+- [W3Schools](https://www.w3schools.com) - This helped me with getting the basics of html and css.

 ## Author